Video Gear I Use

 - Time-lapse mode

-- I have a lavalier microphone that plugs into the phone
+- I have a wireless microphone that syncs with the phone

-If you find yourself asking this question, I have to answer it with another question: What if you are really great at that thing?
+If you find yourself asking this question, I have to answer it with another question: What if that’s an excuse and obstacle preventing you from even trying?

 So, get out of your head, and let’s move forward.
 One thing I do to make myself more comfortable with being on camera is to record myself often.
 Then I review the footage and see how I can make it better.